 A parent is any person who has parental responsibility or care of the child.
 When we say parent, we also mean carer or guardian.
 Where admission arrangements refer to parents this can mean one parent or both.
 We may ask for evidence of parental responsibility where a person is acting as a parent but does not hold formal parental responsibility.

 Sometimes there is a dispute between parents over which school a child should attend.
-When we take decisions over admissions we will seek advice from the local authority and the diocese and will take into account imminent court hearings that may have an impact on parental responsibility and living arrangements.
+When we take decisions over admissions, we will seek advice from the local authority and the diocese.